coast-team/mute/README.md

 - your web server serving the MUTE static files over HTTPS
 - a WebSocket signaling server which is mandatory in order to establish a connection between two users
-- an (optional but highly recommended) STUN/TURN server to establish peer-to-peer connection _in some scenarios_ (a user is behind a NAT for example)
+- an (optional but highly recommended) [Pulsar](https://github.com/apache/pulsar) server to relay messages in case WebRTC is blocked on a user's network

-MUTE comes with a default STUN server that is already deployed.
+MUTE comes with a default set of STUN servers configured for WebRTC.

 Proceed with the following steps: